ozflare/ctf-writeups/RITSEC CTF 2024/README.md

 > ``` Hey, Chase here.
 Some of us on the team think we've found a component of something Anthony was last working on.
 Its seen running on a server. ```

 > ``` Additionally, someone found a prototype.
 Do you can you dig into this and see if there is something on the server that could tell use more? ```

-## rev

-### Guess

-- 90 solves / 100 points

-> ``` I was rummaging around some old files and found this badly made app (not mine by the way).
-Do you think you can uncover any hidden information hiding in when running it?
-You can download it here(guess.apk). ```

-### My Favorite Flag

-- 136 solves / 100 points

-> ``` In our relentless quest to reclaim Anthony's cherished invention, we find ourselves navigating the intricate pathways of cyber investigation.
-Our attention is drawn to a digital artifact, the a.out file, a seemingly innocuous entity yet harboring secrets within its binary code.
-With Anthony's invention at stake, suspicions now converge not only upon Sophie, a figure of authority with a nuanced understanding of the facility's inner workings, but also upon Alex, a shadowy presence lurking within the digital ether. ```

 ## forensics